jontycarruthers/phe_jontycarruthers/README.md

 # phe_jontycarruthers
-Contains solutions to Project Euler problems
+This repository contains solutions to problems from the Project Euler archives, specifically problems 6 and 31.

+The solutions have been written using Python 3.6.